Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Preliminaries

-After the arrival of each item, the algorithm should return an allocation for all the existing items.
+After the arrival of each item, algorithms should return an allocation for all the existing items.
 We use the number of adjustments to measure the performance of algorithms.
-Formally, let the allocations returned by an algorithm be $A^1, \ldots, A^T$, where $A^t$ is an allocation for $M^t$ for all $t \in [T]$.
-The number of adjustments used in round $t > 1$ is defined as the number of items $g \in M_{t - 1}$ such that $g$ belongs to different agents in $A^{t - 1}$ and $A^t$.
-The number of adjustments required by an algorithm is defined as the total number of adjustments used across all $T$ rounds.
+Formally, let the allocations returned by an algorithm be $A^1, \ldots, A^T$, where $A^t$ is an allocation for $M^t$.
+The number of adjustments in round $t$ is defined as the number of items $g \in M_{t - 1}$ such that $g$ belongs to different agents in $A^{t - 1}$ and $A^t$.
+The number of adjustments required by an algorithm is defined as the total number of adjustments across all $T$ rounds.